-Crawley Borough Council's pension fund deficit is a material estimated balance and the Code requires that this liability be disclosed on the Council's balance sheet.
-At 31 March 2017 this totalled £11.8m.
+Crawley Borough Council's pension fund assets and liabilities are material estimated balances and the Code requires that the liability be disclosed on the Council's balance sheet.
+At 31 March 2018 the net liability was valued at £3,223,000.

-The information disclosed is based on the IAS 19 report issued to the Council by the actuary to West Sussex County Council.
-Accounting for this scheme involves significant estimation and judgement and this is why management engages an actuary to undertake the calculations on their behalf.
-ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.
+Asset and liability values captured in Crawley Borough Council's 2018-19 accounts again derive from information issued to the Council by the actuary to West Sussex County Council and again involve significant estimation and judgement.

+We noted that on 29th March 2019 the UK was scheduled to leave the European Union and asset values could have been particularly difficult to estimate around this time.
+We note also that ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.